2023 Grantees

 Multi-level Contributing Factors to Ethnic and Racial Disparities in Urban Children with Asthma and Atopic Dermatitis

-Marcella Aquino, MD, FACAAI is leading a 2-year study that offers an innovative approach to identify multi-level risk and resource factors that may contribute to asthma and AD outcomes in urban minority children.
-The project will focus on behavioral processes, such as adherence to AD and asthma medications and clinical processes such as asthma severity, AD severity, asthma quality of life and dermatologic quality of life.
-Outcomes that will be assessed include lung function via daily spirometry measurements, asthma control, AD control, and asthma and AD healthcare utilization via questionnaire and confirmation from electronic medical record.
-This novel approach will shed light on specific contributors that may increase morbidity in urban minority children with asthma and AD and will inform future tailored interventions.
+Marcella Aquino, MD, FACAAI led a 2-year study that offered an innovative approach to identify multi-level risk and resource factors that may contribute to asthma and AD outcomes in urban minority children.
+The project focused on behavioral processes, such as adherence to AD and asthma medications and clinical processes such as asthma severity, AD severity, asthma quality of life and dermatologic quality of life.
+Outcomes that were assessed include lung function via daily spirometry measurements, asthma control, AD control, and asthma and AD healthcare utilization via questionnaire and confirmation from electronic medical record.
+This novel approach shed light on specific contributors that may increase morbidity in urban minority children with asthma and AD and informed future tailored interventions.
 Read more about her project in the Fall 2021 issue of College Advantage.

 Juan Carlos Cardet, MD, MPH